gtiosclub/News-Spec-Completed/README.md

 ## News App (Fall 2017)

-This is a completed version of the [News app Spec Challenge](https://github.com/iosgatech/News-Spec-Template-Fall17) from Fall 2017.
+This is a completed version of the [News app Spec Challenge](https://github.com/iosgatech/News-Spec-Template) used Fall 2017 and Spring 2018.

-To implement it yourself, start from the [template](https://github.com/iosgatech/News-Spec-Template-Fall17).
+To implement it yourself, start from the [template](https://github.com/iosgatech/News-Spec-Template).

 ### Screenshots